lsthisloss/laravel-landing/README.md

 ## This project is a web application built on Laravel.
 With an emphasis on modularity, responsive design, and extensibility.
-The main idea is to provide a content management platform that can be easily adapted to various needs.

 ## Features and tasks completed
 - **Blade templates**: Used to create responsive and reusable pages.